yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

-Before we move on, I want to show one other way to compute the Legendre transform that involves maximization, which turns out to be related to something that is always maximized in Nature (hint, it has to do with the second law of thermodynamics).
+Before we move on, I want to show one other way to compute the Legendre transform that involves maximization, which turns out to be related to something that is maximized in Nature (hint, it has to do with the second law of thermodynamics).

 Going back to the plot of our curve (solid green), pick a value of the slope
 $$p$$ and draw the line $$y = px$$ passing through the origin (solid blue).